 Finally, let’s think about quizzes, surveys, and pools.
 These are all contests where you start by asking a question – and in return, you could get consumer insights, feedback, and valuable information to qualify leads.

-For example, you could use a quiz to test how much people know about your brand, and tell them more about your story.
-With a survey, you could find out more about shopping habits and product preferences.
+For example, you could use a Knowledge Quiz to test how much people know about your brand and tell them more about your story.
+With a Survey, you could find out more about shopping habits and product preferences.

-Then there’s the predictions contest, or betting pool – where your followers tell you their best guess about the future.
+Then there’s the Predictions app or betting pool – where your followers tell you their best guess about the future.
 This is a great way to interact with a sports championship, tournament, or other types of competition.